Page last updated: January 5, 2014 8:25 AM

 18c) Possibility of a DSP (Defense Satellite Program) verification: Although a DSP verification was claimed for the Iranian case, it was countered by UFO researchers who presented evidence there just wasn't conclusive proof from the available data.
 Click the following for the reasons these researchers disagreed with the claimed verification.

-wasn't as inactive as we thought.
-Evidentally he has
+as inactive as we thought.
+Evidentally he has joined forces with

-names noted in a number of FOIA documents accrued
+personnel, derived from names noted in a number of FOIA

-via lawsuits.
-They are trying to bring this to congress
+documents accrued via lawsuits.
+They are trying to bring this

 20) Addendum regarding Dr. Hynek as a proposed "cloak and dagger" figure: Here is some solid historical evidence that demonstrates it is most unlikely that Hynek, as has been claimed by some people, was a "mole" for the Air Force or the CIA.